Public Health Agency of Canada: Organizational structure

 Because the portfolio at the PHAC crosses so many boundaries, and especially jurisdictional ones, the civil servants have evolved what are known as Special Advisory Committees (SAC), which include Federal/Provincial/Territorial (FPT) officials such as deputy ministers of health, so as to attempt to ensure a timely response to the needs of Canadians.

 The Public Health Network Council (PHNC) is an FPT committee that is co-chaired by the deputy CPHO, Dr Howard Njoo.
 The PHNC is populated by an array of directors, deputies, chiefs, experts and coordinators, from far and wide the public health guardians of Canada.

 The FPT SAC on Public Health Response Plan for Biological Events has been in place since at least October 2017:

 Headquarters and leadership

-The PHAC headquarters are located in two pillars—one is in Ottawa, and the other is the National Microbiology Laboratory in Winnipeg, Manitoba, the location of Canada's only Level 4 microbiology lab for human health.
+The PHAC headquarters are located in two pillars—one is in Ottawa.
+The other is the National Microbiology Laboratory in Winnipeg, Manitoba, the location of Canada's only Level 4 microbiology lab for human health.
 Both the President and the CPHO officiate from Ottawa.
-The President is ranked above the CPHO in the departmental org chart.
+The President is ranked above the CPHO in the departmental organization chart.